karkman/MMB-114_Genomics/02-Read-trimming.md

 One of the outputs of FASTQC is a HTML document.
 Let's look at it by moving it to your laptop with the file transfer program FileZilla.
 Remember to download the HTML files for the R1 and the R2 reads of both genomes.
 In your computer, double-click to open them in your favourite web browser.

 Take a look at the FASTQC reports.
 How does the data look like?
+**(To help you answering the questions below, you can read more about the FASTQC report [here](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/))**

 * How many sequences we have for each genome?
 Are these numbers the same for the R1 and R2 files?
 * The "Per base sequence quality" module shows a problem.
 Why?